-Whenever I bring this dip anywhere, I always get asked for the recipe.
-It’s the perfect appetizer for Thanksgiving or Christmas and is bursting with flavor.
-Some of our other favorite holiday appetizers are a bacon ranch cheese ball or these easy 3-ingredient cranberry brie bites.
+Whenever I bring this cranberry salsa dip anywhere, I always get asked for the recipe.
+It’s the perfect appetizer for Thanksgiving or serve it on on a Christmas charcuterie board along with cranberry brie bites to add a colorful vibrant touch!

-I love this dip because the flavor combination is unique and unexpected.
-The sweetness of the cranberries and the spiciness from the jalapeno blend really well together.
+I love this appetizer because the flavor combination of sweet cranberries with spicy jalapeno are unique and unexpected.
 The salsa is then served over softened cream cheese, which adds a creamy and tangy component that tastes absolutely amazing.

 - Cranberries: Look for a bag of fresh cranberries that have a vibrant dark red tone.